supertwist/fundamentals/OSCON-exhibition.md

 - to do: line up gallery sitters
 - to do: see if there's budget for for food/drink
 - to do: collect artist bios (Chris Combs, Michelle Herman, Jason Bulluck, others TBD.)
 Short, 3 - 5 sentences.
+- to do: each artist provide links to repos used in the pieces in the show (will add to wall text)
 - blurb about exhibition 5 sentences (James H will draft.)
 - images of works for web
 - [Smith 102 Floorplan](https://github.com/user-attachments/files/18609417/Smith.102.pdf)